andrewhywong/SDM-GeoAttribution/README.md

 this geographic attribution framework can aid law enforcement personnel in refining investigation priorities and optimizing search strategies.

+Manuscript available: Using Habitat Suitability Models for Multi-Scale Forensic Geolocation Analysis

-## Sub-continental attribution in R
+## Subcontinental attribution in R

 ## Global attribution in Google Earth Engine Python API